-Tasks are the units where BPM and SOA converge, and where adaptation occurs, by using policies: the intuitive notion of task is revisited to offer the novel combination of services and policies.
+Tasks are the units where BPM and SOA converge, and where adaptation occurs: the intuitive notion of task is revisited to offer the novel combination of services and policies.
 To specify tasks, we specialize Appel to deal with services, by introducing a special action for service discovery and invocation.